letsencrypt/acme-spec/draft-barnes-acme.md

 * General authorization story
 * PoP nonce entropy
 * ToC/ToU; duration of key authorization
-* Clients need to protect recovery key
+* Clients need to protect recovery token
 * CA needs to perform a very wide range of issuance policy enforcement and sanity-check steps
 * Parser safety (for JSON, JWK, ASN.1, and any other formats that can be parsed by the ACME server)